Nordstrom Inc. (JWN) Shares Up Despite Recent Market Volatility

 JWN’s Market Performance

-JWN stock saw a decrease of 7.54% in the past week, with a monthly decline of -16.46% and a quarterly a decrease of 2.48%.
-The volatility ratio for the week is 4.30%, and the volatility levels for the last 30 days are 4.98% for Nordstrom Inc. (JWN).
-The simple moving average for the last 20 days is -2.13% for JWN stock, with a simple moving average of -16.51% for the last 200 days.
+The stock of Nordstrom Inc. (JWN) has seen a 1.87% increase in the past week, with a -12.02% drop in the past month, and a -1.22% fall in the past quarter.
+The volatility ratio for the week is 4.07%, and the volatility levels for the past 30 days are at 5.00% for JWN.
+The simple moving average for the last 20 days is 1.87% for JWN stock, with a simple moving average of -15.60% for the last 200 days.

 Analysts’ Opinion of JWN